Automation Testing vs. Manual Testing: Rivals or Strategic Partners?

 Time to market

-With its reasonable resource use and ability to launch fast, manual testing is a good fit for an application that is in the active development stage.
-However, because it takes a large group of testers and a long time to cover every aspect of a software product, manual testing doesn’t always positively impact the product’s time to market.
+With its reasonable resource use and ability to launch fast, manual testing is a good fit for an application in the active development stage.
+However, manual testing doesn’t always positively impact the product’s time to market because it takes a large group of testers and a long time to cover every aspect of a software product.

 Automation testing is able to generate test results significantly faster than manual testing and can locate more bugs in the same amount of time than manual QA.
-And given that the same automation test case suite can be run every day and bring relevant results, it can definitely decrease the time to market.
+And given that the same automation test case suite can be run daily and bring relevant results, it can definitely decrease the time to market.
 At the same time, it’s important to remember the Pesticide Principle paradox — if the test case suite is not regularly reviewed and updated, it can lead to the product only performing well within the limits of the suite.
+This is why the real people can bring a human perspective to the process, and help avoid the test suite becoming outdated.

 The automation testing vs. manual testing debate wouldn’t be complete without a detailed look at each type’s benefits and limitations.
 Here is a comparison of manual and automation testing using the most important criteria in QA.